venkat-siddarth/weather-bot/README.md

 <strong >Note:</strong>

 * US Zipcode,UK Postcode,Canada Postalcode can be used in place of &lt;place-name&gt; in third and fifth commands in above table.
-* Co-ordinates are also allowed in place of <place-name> in fifth command ,in the format of &lt;latitude,longitude&gt;in the above table.
+* Co-ordinates are also allowed in place of &lt;place-name&gt; in fifth command ,in the format of &lt;latitude,longitude&gt;in the above table.